 So what did they do?
-They went to Hatton Garden to see our friends at Farringdons Jewellery and brought me back what Robert calls a “proper wedding ring.”
+They went to Hatton Garden and brought me back what Robert calls a “proper wedding ring.”
 Uh, yeah!

 Sometimes I can’t believe how much Robert knows my taste, it goes perfectly with this pair of earrings I had made a couple of years ago!